danfuzz/samizdat/doc/samizdat-0.md

 Converts an arbitrary value into a stringlet representation form that is meant to mimic the Samizdat source syntax.

-*Note:* The output differs from Samizdat Layer 0 syntax in that stringlet forms may get represented using hex escapes, which is not defined syntax in *Samizdat Layer 0*.
+*Note:* The output differs from *Samizdat Layer 0* syntax in that stringlet forms can include two escape forms not defined in the
+language:

+* '\0` &mdash; This represents the value 0.

+* `\xHEX;` where `HEX` is a sequence of one or more hexadecimal digits (using lowercase letters) &mdash; These represent the so-numbered Unicode code points, and this form is used to represent all non-printing characters other than newline that are in the Latin-1 code point range.